sketchbuch/wir-bitten-um-entschuldigung/README.md

 After a while we got told that a Bomb had been unearthed near Rostock Station and that we would have to go back to Warnemünde.

-On the way back we got told by conductors that (in english and german) about the bomb and that there would be busses waiting for us.
+Whilst travelling back we got told by conductors (in english and german) that about the bomb and that there would be busses waiting for us.
 I told my partner not to get her hopes up.

-We arrived back at Warnemünde to find that there was no trains any more, there was also no bus like we had been told - what a shocker!
+We arrived back at Warnemünde to find that there was no trains any more, there was also no bus like we had been promised - what a shocker!

 An old german woman was complaining to DB employees and asking where the bus was - they said they had no idea and carried on smoking and talking about what they were going to do after work.